penn-wonderlab/penn-wonderlab.github.io/_projects/collaborative-annotation.md

 <img width="820" alt="SASy_final" src="https://user-images.githubusercontent.com/52936789/145449753-01425de1-b4a4-4a0d-b25e-ec8be6189f55.png">

-#### :bar_chart: Developing Analytical Frameworks to Understand Collaborative Discourse
+#### 📊 Developing Analytical Frameworks to Understand Collaborative Discourse

 Social annotation technologies provides learners with extensive opportunities to share and improve their ideas through collaborative discourse.
 There are emerging interests in the CSCL community to measure idea creation as both learning processes and outcomes.
 Rooted in the social constructivism perspective, we see idea creation as a product of *emergent* and *interactive* socio-cognitive endeavors, rather than a standalone and static text message.
 This means that it is critical to not only analyze the texts themselves but also to capture the contextual information, including both social, cognitive, and cultural aspects.
 Therefore, our team is dedicated to developing comprehensive analytic frameworks that depict the emergent and interactive nature of idea creation in collaborative discourse, by leveraging the natural language processing techniques and networked methods.